Anoushkagautam0404/Frontend-project/README.md

-# This is the only fronend project
+# This is only a frontend project